San Diego County Air Pollution Control District (SDAPCD) administers a

-A facility or source may not be eligible to qualify for a SEP based on the following:
+A facility or source may not be eligible to qualify for a SEP based

 Response to Violation.
 Following receipt of the Notice of Violation, the facility or source fails or refuses to acknowledge the violation, mitigate the harm, and/or cooperate with the District in investigating or resolving the matter.

 The SEP settlement agreement must be designed to produce the greatest air quality benefit possible and must benefit the public and/or the environment.

 A SEP agreement is only possible after the facility or source has come into compliance.
 The cost or effort taken to achieve compliance must not be considered to be part of the SEP agreement.
 Each agreement will be drafted by the District and designate in writing: